CrunchyData/pgbouncer_fdw/README.md

                                                                      port '6432',
                                                                      dbname 'pgbouncer');
     ```
     b.
-If more than one pgbouncer needs to be targeted, give each FDW server a unique name and add those names to the `pgbouncer_fdw_targets` configuration table.
+If more than one PgBouncer needs to be targeted, give each FDW server a unique name and add those names to the `pgbouncer_fdw_targets` configuration table.
     ```
     CREATE SERVER pgbouncer1 FOREIGN DATA WRAPPER dblink_fdw OPTIONS (host '192.168.122.12', port '6432',